“Any man who would go to sea for pleasure would go to hell for a pastime.”

 We will prepare your vessel for sea, maintain it during the passage and deliver it to you in better condition than we found it.
 We can handle any power or sailing vessel up to 90′ long and can do domestic and international passages.

 Owner Assisted Deliveries – Most delivery skippers will not do the trip with the owner aboard.
 However, we are happy to do owner-assisted passages supplying captain and crew or captain alone as appropriate.
 This is often an excellent opportunity for the owner to gain or expand on his/her boating experience.
 The shared adventure of time underway is often the beginning of great and lasting friendships.
 However, while motoring up the Chesapeake may be fun and relaxing, an offshore passage is rarely a joy ride.
 Owner is welcome to come along as passenger or crew.
 If the owner signs on as crew he/she will be expected to adhere to the same standards of self-discipline, watch-keeping, and competence as the rest of the crew.
 If the owner cannot or will not stand his assigned watch or perform other assigned duties, that means I and the rest of the crew have to take up the slack.
-This may lead to a modification in the daily rate, route and/or schedule.
+This will lead to a modification in the daily rate, route and/or schedule.
 ABSOLUTELY NO ALCOHOL CONSUMPTION WHILE UNDERWAY.

 We generally do not give firm quotes because vessel condition, mechanical breakdowns, and weather may extend the passage.
 If you absolutely must have a fixed rate we will do so based upon the condition of the boat.
 Please understand that when agreeing to a fixed, all-inclusive rate we will allow ourselves some margin for the possibility of these delays.
 Thus, going with a fixed rate removes the financial guesswork but is only occasionally the cheapest option.
 We make fixed rate quotes only after a thorough personal inspection of the vessel.
 However, we will provide a fixed-rate estimate subject to renegotiation upon personal inspection.